arinikiz/DSA210---Term-Project/README.md

    *Rationale:* Frequency of attacks provides a reliable, consistent metric for defining terrorism hotspots and supports longitudinal analysis.

 2. **Select Sample Countries**
-   Randomly choose at least **five countries** from the identified terrorism hotspots for deeper analysis.
+   Randomly choose a country from the identified terrorism hotspots for deeper analysis.
+   In the case of this study **Turkiye was chosen for deeper analysis**.

-3. **For Each Selected Country:**
+3. **For The Selected Country:**
    - Extract additional information from the UCDP to be used as an aid, specifically:
      - Conflicts that **started**, **ended**, or were **ongoing** between 2000 and 2020.
      - **Annual conflict intensity** levels from 2000 to 2020.